Together, we seize a crucial moment in time to spotlight the revolutionary power of women in the face of systemic oppression.

 Special thanks to

-Kumari Abeydeera, Aheda Amro, Aprille Asfoura, Marnie Badham, Thara Brown, Meg Callanan, Kate Daglas, Andrea Distefano, Farida Fleming, Rona Glynn-McDonald, Huda’s Kitchen Rules, Dr Julia Hurst, Alex Kelly, Jamie Lewis, Belinda Locke, Laurrie Mansfield, Vanessa Morris, Maya Newell, Judith Marie Ortiz, Ayse Ozdemir, Roberta Pala, Sahar, Kieran Satour, Ruth De Souza, Kelly Hussey-Smith, Amy Spiers, Grace McQuilten, Fleur Summers (the nurses and midwives art exchange teaching team at RMIT University) and the teams at Common Ground, Shifting Ground, Next Wave, Bukjeh Arts and GARUWA.
+Thara Brown, Rona Glynn-McDonald, Kumari Abeydeera, Aheda Amro, Aprille Asfoura, Therese Boukarim Ghattas, Marnie Badham, Meg Callanan, Na'ama Carlin, Kate Daglas, Ruth De Souza, Andrea Distefano, Mark Edgoose, Hollie Fifer, Farida Fleming, Huda’s Kitchen, Dr Julia Hurst, Kelly Hussey-Smith, Alex Kelly, Dina Kerr, Jamie Lewis, Belinda Locke, Grace McQuilten, Laura Mannix, Laurrie Mansfield, Vanessa Morris, Maya Newell, Judith Marie Ortiz, Ayse Ozdemir, Roberta Pala, Veronica Pardo, Tara Prowse, Sahar, Kieran Satour, Fatima Sharif, Amy Spiers, Fleur Summers, Randi Wagner, Mijawi Whitebear and Charlene Yum.

 We extend our gratitude to

-The generous donors and members of our communities who supported the Motherhood in the Colony fundraising campaign.
+the generous donors and members of our communities who supported the Motherhood in the Colony fundraising campaign, the nurses and midwives art exchange teaching team at RMIT University) and the teams at Common Ground, Shifting Ground, Next Wave, Bukjeh and GARUWA.